ralfbiedert/cheats.rs/content/_index.md

 Trait author assumes:
 - implementor would customize API in multiple ways for same `Self` type,
-- users (may want) ability to decide for which `I`-types ability should be possible.
+- users may want ability to decide for which `I`-types behavior should be possible.

 {{ tablesep() }}